-Status epilepticus (SE) is a medical emergency that starts when a seizure hits the 5-minute mark (or if there’s more than one seizure within 5 minutes).
+Status epilepticus (SE) is a medical emergency that starts when a seizure that lasts longer than expected, usually considered around 5 minutes (or if there’s more than one seizure thta doesn't return to baseline).
 After this point, it becomes less and less likely that doctors will be able to stop the seizure with medication.
-The risk of death also goes up the longer a seizure continues.
+The risk of death also goes up the longer a seizure continues..

 What Happens in Status Epilepticus?